How to Create a PDB

 To uninstall an application we must perform the following actions:

-In short, Oracle allows us to have "versions" of different applications, which can be synchronized through PDBs, upgraded, cloned, etc.
+In short, Oracle allows us to maintain “versions” of different applications, which can be synchronized via PDB, updated, cloned, and so on.